 You may have seen the story in The New York Times last week about the way Republican state treasurers are suddenly steering their states away from considering climate in financial decisions.
 The State Financial Officers Foundation appears to be the organizing force behind it all, a discovery that came as a surprise to the investigators at Documented, who provided the NYT with thousands of documents for the story.
 Documented's senior investigator Jesse Coleman told me this week that when he started looking into who was behind the sudden shift against ESG and climate disclosure amongst fossil fuel execs and Republican politicians, he expected to find one of the usual suspects—the Texas Public Policy Institute, maybe ALEC, the Heritage Foundation—but while they're all somewhat connected here, the little-known SFOF is the ringleader, encouraging states to push back against what they call "woke capital," and pass laws that bar firms like Black Rock, which has turned away from some fossil fuel investments, from doing business within state lines.

 Here, Coleman walks us through some of the key findings from the investigation and provides a window into SFOF's strategy.
-(You can listen to the audio version here)
+(You can listen to the audio version here.
+Keep reading beyond the interview for a deeper dive on the history of both ESG and the movement against it).

 [00:02:04] Amy Westervelt: Tell me a little bit about the backstory of this investigation.
 What made you start looking at state treasurers and this particular group that, that wound up being central to this?